Revolutionary-Games/Thrive/doc/style_guide.md

   needed when a variable is changed, instead of creating setter or getter methods.
 Overall public properties should be preferred in classes over fields.

 - Variables should be defined in the smallest possible scope.
 We aren't writing ancient C here.

+- `uint` type should not be used without a very good reason.

 - Unrelated uses should not share the same variable.
 Instead they should locally define their own variable instance.

+- Methods should not use `=> style` bodies, properties when they are short should use that style bodies.

 - Continuous Integration (CI) will check if the formatting scripts and tools find some problems in your code.
 You should fix these if your